Erich von Drygalski: Gauss expedition

 Drygalski led the first German South Polar expedition with the ship Gauss to explore the unknown area of Antarctica lying south of the Kerguelen Islands.
 The expedition started from Kiel in the summer of 1901.
 A small party of the expedition was also stationed on the Kerguelen Islands, while the main party proceeded further south.
 Drygalski also paid a brief call to Heard Island and provided the first comprehensive scientific information on the island's geology, flora and fauna.
 Despite being trapped by ice for nearly fourteen months until February 1903, the expedition discovered new territory in Antarctica, the Kaiser Wilhelm II Land with the Gaussberg.
 The expedition arrived back in Kiel in November 1903.
 Subsequently, Drygalski wrote the narrative of the expedition and edited the voluminous scientific data.
 Between 1905 and 1931, he published twenty volumes and two atlases documenting the expedition and was awarded the 1933 Royal Geographical Society's Patron's Medal.

 Later years

 From October 1906 until his retirement, Drygalski was a professor in Munich, where he also presided the Geographic Institute, founded by him, until his death.
 In 1910, he also took part in Count Ferdinand von Zeppelin's expedition to Spitsbergen and participated in other expeditions to North America and northeastern Asia.
 He died in 1949 in Munich.

 Trivia

 Drygalski Island, Drygalski Fjord in South Georgia, and an avenue in the southern part of Munich were named after him, as is the crater Drygalski on the Moon.
 Two glaciers, including Drygalski Glacier (Antarctica) and Drygalski Glacier (Tanzania) on the slopes of Mount Kilimanjaro are also named for him.
-An archive in the Ludwig Maximilians University remembers his pioneering efforts.
+An archive at LMU Munich remembers his pioneering efforts.
 He also has a South African spider named after him, Araneus drygalskii (Strand, 1909), based on material collected on the Gauss expedition.